ladataweb/SimplePBI/README.md

 Create Temporary Upload Location In Group
 Post Import (for xlsx, json and rdl)
 Post Import In Group (for xlsx, json and rdl)
+### Gateways
+Create Datasource (looks like there is a bug on the API) Update Datasource
+Delete Datasource

 # Next Steps (planned items)
-- Completing Reports category
+- Keep completing missing endpoints category
 - Starting a new category.
-It can be gateway or imports.
+It might be Pipelines or Capacity